Node.js TCP/IP Networking: OS Sockets & Ports

 -> Ethernet frame or another link-layer frame

-Application bytes are the data your code writes: a string, a Buffer, a serialized request, a response body, or any other byte sequence.
+-> network interfaceApplication bytes are the bytes your code writes.
+They might come from a string, a Buffer, a serialized request, a response body, or a custom protocol message.

-For a TCP write, the path is roughly:
+For a TCP write, the path is roughly -

 socket.write(Buffer)

--> Node stream/native write queue
+-> Node stream and native write queue

 -> kernel TCP send buffer